comp-geoph-itera/Lindu-HypoDD/readme.md

 pywin32-ctypes==0.2.0
 ```

 *pyinstaller is only used for generating the executable files.
+Please consider to use `main.spec` instead of `*.py` files.

 In order to fill HypoDD and mingw64 folders, we can copy the contents from the release compressed (Lindu_hypoDD_vX.X.X.zip) files.